 Results

-First, we inspected the descriptive statistics for accuracy and median RT on all the primary tasks (Symbolic, Non-symbolic and Cross-modal) for all trials combined (see Table 1) and small and large quantities separately (see Table 2) for the standalone and each interference (PL or VSSP) condition.
+After the removal of extreme outliers for each individual variable, we inspected the descriptive statistics for accuracy and median RT on all the primary tasks (Symbolic, Non-symbolic and Cross-modal) for all trials combined (see Table 1) and small and large quantities separately (see Table 2) for the standalone and each interference (PL or VSSP) condition.

 Table 1.